ajschumacher/ajschumacher.github.io/2014/01/01/the-shortest-introduction-to-r-2/index.md

 You can get help with <code>help()</code> or the shortcut, <code>?</code>.
 For example, <code>?read.csv</code> or <code>help(plot)</code>.
 There's also search functionality, but I recommend using the internet instead.

-&#160;

 This introduction is designed to maximize utility over length, and does so by leaving some things out.
-I recommend John Cook's online&#160;<a href="http://www.johndcook.com/R_language_for_programmers.html">R programming for those coming from other languages</a>&#160;for a slightly expanded view, and Norman Matloff's book&#160;<a href="http://www.amazon.com/The-Art-Programming-Statistical-Software/dp/1593273843">The Art of R Programming</a> for a proper introduction with examples and applications.
+I recommend John Cook's online <a href="http://www.johndcook.com/R_language_for_programmers.html">R programming for those coming from other languages</a> for a slightly expanded view, and Norman Matloff's book <a href="http://www.amazon.com/The-Art-Programming-Statistical-Software/dp/1593273843">The Art of R Programming</a> for a proper introduction with examples and applications.